 Biographical / Historical

 Author, lecturer, and painter, Paul Hollister (1918-2004) was one of the foremost scholars in 17th to 19th century glass studies, glass paperweights, and contemporary studio art glass.
 He wrote over 150 articles and half a dozen books on the topic of glass.
-Born in New York City and raised in Boston, Hollister graduated from Harvard College in 1941 with a Bachelor’s in Fine Arts.
-He was a self-taught painter working mostly in oils and first exhibited his work in 1947 at a juried show in New York City.
+Born in New York City and raised in Boston, Hollister graduated from Harvard College in 1941 with a B.F.A.
+He was a self-taught painter, working mostly in oils, and first exhibited his work in 1947 at a juried show in New York City.
 Throughout his life he continued to display his art in solo and group shows.
 Some of his paintings are in the collections of the Museum of Fine Arts in Boston, MA and the Montana Museum in Helena, MT.
-He also taught journalism at the New York University Department of Journalism and was a freelance journalist, writing book reviews for the New York Times, the New York Post and the Manchester Guardian.
+He also taught journalism at the New York University Department of Journalism and was a freelance journalist, writing book reviews for the New York Times, the New York Post, and the Manchester Guardian.

-He and Irene moved to Hanover, New Hampshire in 1997 where he continued to paint and contribute to scholarly research on glass studies.
+He and his wife, Irene, moved to Hanover, New Hampshire in 1997 where he continued to paint and contribute to scholarly research on glass studies.
 Hollister passed away on July 2, 2004.
 In 2007 Irene established the Paul and Irene Hollister Endowed Lecture on Glass at the Bard Graduate Center.

 25.1 Linear Feet (25 Hollinger boxes, 1 half Hollinger box, 4 card file boxes, 7 flat boxes, 1 lantern slide box)

 Immediate Source of Acquisition

 Processed by Sandra Glascock in 2017.
 Reprocessed by Amanda LaLomia in 2019.

 - Sandra Glascock (2017) and Amanda LaLomia (2020)